 Of course, the lifters can use the incline vs decline vs flat bench to target different muscles, and due to a greater ROM (range of motion) dumbbell presses can be even better than the barbell bench press deepening on an individual’s goals.

-So before you have the next chest day, check to see the muscles are worked in various types of bench presses (angles and grip widths), if it targets the chest or tricpes more, the best ways to improve your bench press, and see if the dumbbells is better for your training goals.
+So before you have the next chest day, check to see the muscles are worked in various types of bench presses (angles and grip widths), if it targets the chest or triceps more, the best ways to improve your bench press, and see if the dumbbells is better for your training goals.

 The movement serves to not only increase the size and strength of the primary movers, but also to enhance stability in any other pushing movements such as the overhead press.
 It also recruits other muscle groups known as stabilizers muscles which include erector spinae, rotator cuffs and lats to work together with the primary movers to yield the greatest force in a well-orchestrated movement.